-In 2015, Sanitation presented to City Council and requested that a \$4.00 per tonne closure levy be put in place to cover the costs of landfill closure.
+In 2015, the Sanitation Section presented to City Council and requested that a \$4.00 per tonne closure levy be put in place to cover the costs of landfill closure.
 Council agreed to the request and the \$4.00 per tonne levy was implemented on January 1, 2016 on every tonne of material that enters the tipping face.
-The \$4.00 per tonne closure levy was maintained in the 2019 fee schedule for the landfill site and will be maintained as such for 2020 as the updated Closure and Post Closure Plan determined that this amount was adequate.
+The \$4.00 per tonne closure levy was amended by council in December 2021 to increase the levy from \$4 to \$5 per as a result of the recommendation from Closure/Post Closure plan completed by KGS Group in 2021.

-Planned Improvements & Major Projects - 2019
+Planned Improvements & Major Projects 2021